-PMRS develops a Long-Term Expected Rate of Return for individual participating municipalities, which is also referred to as the Regular Interest Rate.
+The determination of the discount rate is based on the Long-Term Expected Rate of Return for individual participating municipalities, which PMRS develops and is also referred to as the Regular Interest Rate.
+For more information, please refer to the Long-Term Expected Rate of Return on Plan Assets for the December 31, 2018 measurement.